Parameterization of Copulas and Covariance Decay of Stochastic Processes: General Theory

 \section{General Theory}

 In the previous sections we studied two particular cases of a more general theory to be developed in this section.
 The focus of the previous section was on the compatibility with long-range dependence structure.
-However, as it shall become clear in Theorem \ref{gen} below, with a minimum effort we can extend the theory to cover any arbitrary decay of covariance in a wide class of parametric families of absolutely continuous copulas satisfying minimal regularity conditions.
+However, as it shall become clear in Theorem \ref{gen} below, with a minimum effort we can extend the theory to cover any arbitrary decay of covariance in a wide class of parametric families of absolutely continuous copulas satisfying minimal regularity conditions. \begin{thm} Let $\{C_\t\}_{\t\in\Theta}$ be a family of parametric copulas, for $\Theta\subseteq \R$ with non-empty interior.
+Suppose that there exists a point $a\in\Theta'$ such that $\lim_{\t\rightarrow a}C_\t=\Pi$, where the limit is to be understood as the adequate lateral limit if $a\notin\mathrm{int}(\Theta)$.
+Also assume that there exist a set $D\subseteq\Theta$ with non-empty interior such that $a\in D'$ and $C_\t$, seen as a function of the parameter $\t$, is of class $C^2$ in $D$.
+Let $\{F_n\}_{n\in\N}$ be a sequence of absolutely continuous distribution functions and define the sequences